kawaleo/kawaleo/README.md

 # kawaleo
-to keep it short, i like rust, ricing, and thats pretty much it man!
+to keep it short, i like rust, ricing, and yheah